What to Do the Week Before the SAT

 In this article, you will find:

-1 Week to Go128 Hours and Counting: Getting Ready for the Big Day
+What to Do the Week Before the SAT128 Hours and Counting: Getting Ready for the Big Day

 In this article we'll discuss what you should do the week before the SAT, what to expect in the exam room, and what happens after you've taken the test.